RapzSenpai/Realme-C11-2021/README.md

 ```
 **Solution for buttons not working properly**
 ---
-After you execute the script, it will says `usb fail` then congrats! your phone is now **SoftBricked**
+After you execute the script, it will output `usb fail` then congrats! your phone is now **SoftBricked!**
 `Here's what you are going to do`
 Don't worry your phone is still detected thru `fastboot.`

-Now, try holding different combinations.
+Now, try holding different button combinations.
-Based on my experience, I just hold power button then plugging the usb and executing the script, voila! it worked.
+Based on my experience, I just hold power button then plugging in the usb and executing the script, voila! it worked.